-A highly accurate Infrared receiver for use with your Oscilloscope, with integrated BNC connector for IR remote control.Designed by IR AnalysIR-Infrared decoder & anlayzer OCXO 10Mhz, Ships from Ireland
+A highly accurate Infrared receiver for use with your Oscilloscope, with integrated BNC connector for IR remote control.Designed by IR AnalysIR-Infrared decoder & anlayzer OCXO 10Mhz in Ireland

 A while ago we came across a website on infrared remote controls which suggested a simple way to view IR signals using an Oscilloscope.
 The idea is to use a standard IR Led mounted into a BNC/RCA p...Read More…